LLMSmith/LLMSmith/README.md

 ### Clarification
 LLMSmith now is still a research prototype and **can only be used for educational purpose**, it may exist some unexcepted behaviors or bugs;

-Meanwhile, DRA is under active updating (e.g., new vulnerable frameworks, new PoCs, new demos...)
+Meanwhile, LLMSmith is under active updating (e.g., new vulnerable frameworks, new PoCs, new demos...)

 ### Cite
 ```